 September 11 Remembrance Taking Place at Cmdr.
 Dan Shanower Memorial

-17th Anniversary Event to Feature Remarks from Kris Habermehl
+18th Anniversary Event to Feature Remarks by Charles F. Johanns

-This year’s event will take place starting at 6 p.m. on Tuesday, September 11 at the Cmdr.
+The remembrance will take place starting at 6 p.m. on Wednesday, Sept.
+11, at the Cmdr.
 Dan Shanower Memorial, located behind the Naperville Municipal Center, 400 S. Eagle St., along the Riverwalk.
 In case of rain, the event will take place inside the Municipal Center Council Chambers.
-The Naperville Municipal Band will play at 5:45 p.m. prior to the start of the event.

 About Naperville: Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned outdoor history museum known as Naper Settlement and an active civic community.
 For more information, please visit our website at www.naperville.il.us.